Approved by the Engineering Practice Policy Committee on February 24, 2025

 Issue

-Civil engineers are charged with protecting and enhancing public health, safety, and welfare through infrastructure projects, programs, and policies.
-Transparency and public awareness need to be enhanced regarding long-term effects of infrastructure on the health, safety, and welfare.
-They are necessary for informed and equitable decision-making.
+Civil engineers protect and enhance public health, safety, and welfare through infrastructure projects, programs, and policies.
+Local public engagement provides insight on local conditions, needs, and understanding to produce complete and effective infrastructure projects.
+Enhanced transparency and public awareness are important in identifying long-term effects of infrastructure on the health, safety, and welfare of project stakeholders.

 Rationale

 Civil engineers have a responsibility to protect and enhance public health, safety, and welfare.
-The analysis of costs, benefits, and impacts of proposed infrastructure projects, programs, and policies is essential as embodied by the Institute for Sustainable Infrastructure’s Envision™ process.
+The analysis of costs, benefits, and impacts of proposed infrastructure projects, programs, and policies is essential.
 Transparency and communication of these analyses to the general public will assist public officials in making better-informed decisions on infrastructure and projects.
-Public involvement in the decision-making process for infrastructure allows diverse viewpoints to be considered and local knowledge to be incorporated.
-Moreover, such public involvement can facilitate project acceptance and implementation, consideration of the principles of justice, equity, diversity, and inclusion (JEDI), and project use by the community.
-Civil engineers have the opportunity to influence project outcomes.
-Civil engineers can use the principles of Envision.
+Public involvement in the decision-making process for infrastructure improves project outcomes and support.

 This policy has worldwide application